 We recommend for warranty that there is a gap between the boards when running side by side of 4-5mm.
 This gap is recommended for drainage purposes as every deck should have (including timber).
 The Invisi-clips are designed to automatically create this gap within our guidelines.

-We always recommend that you keep a few spare boards just in case something unforeseen happens and then the damaged board can simply be replaced.
-If the boards have been kept out of the weather, it may take up to 3 months for the boards colour to match the rest of the deck.
+Note: If the DECKER Design boards have been kept out of the weather, it may take 3 to 6 months for the boards colour to match the rest of the deck.

 Is DECKER WPC Decking hotter than wood or timber because of plastic content?

 We don’t think so but we haven’t done any testing.